-I want to discuss the subject of false confessions.
-I want to make it very clear from the start, Amanda Knox never confessed to any crime.
+When discussing the subject of false confessions, it needs to be made very clear from the start that Amanda Knox never confessed to any crime.
 During her illegal interrogation, Amanda was pressured into accusing another man of the murder of Meredith Kercher.
 She was also pressured into stating that she was in the cottage at the time of the murder.
 Even though she never confessed to the murder, the results of her illegal interrogation were the same.

 Many people simply cannot understand how anyone could be pressured into making statements they knew were untrue.
 Amanda Knox is in prison today because she was pressured to do just that.
 In Amanda's case, she didn't even write out the so called confession.
 She didn't even speak the words.
 Amanda Knox signed a letter typed out by her interrogators.
 After a long aggressive interrogation from at least 12* members of the police force, being repeatedly slapped on the back of her head and called a stupid liar, Amanda signed her name on the prepared document.